The Lancashire Walling Association will be joining us for another day of Drystone Walling on Crompton Moor.

-Come and try your hand at the historic art of dry stone walling.
-This is the perfect opportunity to try our taster day, and learn how to take down and re-build a dry stone wall within the beautiful setting of Crompton Moor.
+Come and try your hand at another day of dry-stone walling.
+This is the perfect opportunity to have a go, and learn how to take down and re-build a dry-stone wall within the beautiful setting of Crompton Moor.

 No experience is necessary, and all tools, protective eyewear, and materials will be provided.

 Please dress, according to the weather, and you will require stout outdoor footwear and work gloves.
 Please bring a packed lunch and something to drink.

 We will meet in Brushes Clough car park, on Crompton Moor, for a 10:00 am start.

 Oldham Liberal Democrats are concerned that Oldham is failing to keep up with the increasing demand for electric vehicle charging points as Britain makes the radical move to go green from 2030.